NGC 1428

 NGC 1428 is a peculiar galaxy of an uncertain morphology; either an elliptical or lenticular galaxy located approximately 65 million light-years away from Earth.

-It was discovered by astronomer Julius Schmidt on January 19, 1865.
+It was discovered by astronomer Julius Schmidt, at that time director of the National Observatory of Athens, on January 19, 1865.
+The discovery was made using a 6 ft refractor, and it was published ten years later.
 It is a member of the Fornax Cluster.

 40 known globular clusters have been observed surrounding NGC 1428 along with 23 observed planetary nebulae.

 Physical characteristics

 NGC 1428 is host to a nuclear star cluster with an estimated mass ranging from 1.4 × 10^{7} to 2.2 × 10^{7} M_{☉}.
 It is thought that this nuclear star cluster which surrounded by a nuclear stellar disk formed from multiple instances of gas acrecction and subsequent episodes of star formation.
 The presence of counter-rotating population of stars suggests the occurrence of mergers that occurred in the opposite direction of the rotation of NGC 1428.

 The galaxy has a supermassive black hole with an estimated mass of 4.1 × 10^{7} M_{☉}.